Jet engine: History

 Following the end of the war the German jet aircraft and jet engines were extensively studied by the victorious allies and contributed to work on early Soviet and US jet fighters.
 The legacy of the axial-flow engine is seen in the fact that practically all jet engines on fixed-wing aircraft have had some inspiration from this design.

 By the 1950s, the jet engine was almost universal in combat aircraft, with the exception of cargo, liaison and other specialty types.
 By this point, some of the British designs were already cleared for civilian use, and had appeared on early models like the de Havilland Comet and Avro Canada Jetliner.
 By the 1960s, all large civilian aircraft were also jet powered, leaving the piston engine in low-cost niche roles such as cargo flights.

 The efficiency of turbojet engines was still rather worse than piston engines, but by the 1970s, with the advent of high-bypass turbofan jet engines (an innovation not foreseen by the early commentators such as Edgar Buckingham, at high speeds and high altitudes that seemed absurd to them), fuel efficiency was about the same as the best piston and propeller engines.

 Uses

 Jet engines power jet aircraft, cruise missiles and unmanned aerial vehicles.
-In the form of rocket engines they power fireworks, model rocketry, spaceflight, and military missiles.
+In the form of rocket engines they power model rocketry, spaceflight, and military missiles.

 Jet engines have propelled high speed cars, particularly drag racers, with the all-time record held by a rocket car.
 A turbofan powered car, ThrustSSC, currently holds the land speed record.